 where $z=\frac{1}{L_x}(x+iy)$ is the complex coordinate, $L_x$, $L_y$ are the size of the lattice, $\tau=i L_y / L_x$, and $\theta_\nu$'s are the elliptic theta functions, following the convention in \cite{mpmath-jacobi-theta}.
 We only examine the case with $y=0$ here.

 \figref{fig:TorusBig} shows the two-point function on a much larger torus, corresponding to 60 layers in the coarse graining.
 The correlator looks like the high-temperature correlation function as in \figref{fig:Corr} and \eqref{eq:ansatz_highT} from both sides.
-This is because the coarse-grained tensors we use had already flowed away from the conformal fixed point at the length scale $2^{15}$, as shown in \figref{fig:Tdiff} and \figref{fig:Corr}.
+This is because the coarse-grained tensors we use had already flowed away from the conformal fixed point on the length scale $2^{15}$, as shown in \figref{fig:Tdiff} and \figref{fig:Corr}.

 As expected by the periodic boundary condition, the curves in \figref{fig:Torus1024} and \figref{fig:TorusBig} both exhibit a peak when $x\rightarrow L_x$.
-However, the sharp peak on $x\rightarrow L_x$ contradicts the purpose of coarse-graining in HOTRG: removing the microscopic details.
-The peak is a result of correlations between two point-like defects.
-However, in the case $x\rightarrow L_x$, the two defects meet at the very last step of the coarse-graining process.
-So what was computed instead is the correlation function between two ``smeared'' operators, which gives a much smoother curve compared to that of the ``bare'' operators.
+However, the sharp peak in $x\rightarrow L_x$ seemingly contradicts the purpose of the coarse graining in HOTRG: removing microscopic details.
+The peak is the result of correlations between two point-like defects.
+However, in the case $x\rightarrow L_x$, the two defects meet in the very last step of the coarse-graining process.
+So, what was computed instead is the correlation function between two ``smeared'' operators, which gives a much smoother curve compared to that of the ``bare'' operators.
 Further discussions will be presented in \secref{sec:Discussion}.

-The fact that one can get a sharp peak when $x\rightarrow L_x$ indicates that the truncated Hilbert space of the coarse-grained tensor still captures the modes where the excitation is sharply localized on the boundary of the coarse-grained regions, as described in \secref{sec:Discussion}. \figref{fig:TorusBig} further illustrates that those point-like localized modes are being kept throughout the whole RG flow.
+The fact that a sharp peak can be obtained when $x\rightarrow L_x$ indicates that the truncated Hilbert space of the coarse-grained tensor still captures the modes in which the excitation is sharply localized on the boundary of the coarse-grained regions, as described in \secref{sec:Discussion}.
+Figure~\ref{fig:TorusBig} further illustrates that those point-like localized modes are kept throughout the entire RG flow.